 If you are a therapist, coach, medical professional, or business leader, then you are in the business of changing behavior.
 Think about it: therapists help [...]

 Motivational Interviewing Principles: 4 Steps to Elicit Change

 Motivational interviewing is an excellent tool to help motivate your clients to achieve their goals.
 By getting clients to engage in behavior change, it is [...]

 Is the way that we communicate violent?
 If we define violence as causing harm to ourselves and others, then much of the way we communicate [...]

 20 Creative Self-Care Activities for Groups

 Let’s be honest; the world today is quite chaotic.
 Self-care has never been more critical in an age when we have had to deal with [...]

-Forgiveness in Therapy: Help Clients Forgive Themselves and Others
+Forgiveness Therapy: 6+ Techniques to Help Clients Forgive

 Do you value forgiveness?
 If so, you are probably living a happier and healthier life.
 Forgiving someone who has done us harm or forgiving ourselves [...]